ccomrade/c1-launcher/README.md

 - Details of any game or server crash are automatically written to the log file.
 - The `connect [IP] [PORT]` console command works without a GameSpy account.
 - Fixes the low refresh rate bug in DX10 mode.
 Thanks to Guzz and Vladislav.
-- The source code is compatible with the legacy VS2005 compiler that was used to build Crysis.
+- The source code is still compatible with the legacy VS2005 compiler that was used to build Crysis.

 ## Supported game versions